Free Hawaii Rental Lease Agreement Templates | PDF | Word

 • Evidence such as police reports, court orders, and filed complaints (HRS § 521-80).

-Uninhabitable Conditions: Tenants give one week’s notice to terminate or repair habitability violations, but this is not required if the uninhabitable conditions pose a significant health risk (HRS § 521-63).
+Uninhabitable Conditions: Tenants give 1 week’s notice to terminate or repair habitability violations whenever the uninhabitable conditions pose a significant health risk (HRS § 521-63).

-Landlord Harassment: Tenants facing retaliation and repeated violations (e.g., unlawful entries, utility shutoffs) reserve the option of seeking an injunction and may be able to terminate the lease (HRS § 521-73).
+Landlord Harassment: Tenants facing retaliation and repeated violations (e.g., unlawful entries, utility shutoffs) reserve the option to seek an injunction and may be able to terminate the lease (HRS § 521-73).

 Is an Oral Lease enforceable?

-Oral leases are valid, as well as enforceable, for a period of up to one year or less (HRS § 666-4).
+Oral leases are valid, as well as enforceable, for a period of up to 1 year or less (HRS § 666-4).

 Renewing a Lease